astutespruce/sarp-connectivity/analysis/prep/network/README.md

-# Network Data Preparation
+# Southeast Aquatic Barrier Inventory - Network Data Preparation

 ## Overall workflow:

 1. Download NHDPlus High Resolution (HR) data for all applicable HUC4s that have dams.
-Note: Region 8 is not available yet.
+2. Run any special pre-processing scripts in `special` (e.g., `region2.py`)
-2. Run `extract_flowlines.py` to extract flowlines and joins for each region group
+3. Run `extract_flowlines.py` to extract flowlines and joins for each region group.
-3. Run `prep_floodplain_statistics.py` to extract pre-calculated statistics on natural landcover within floodplains for each flowline's catchment
+4. Run `prep_floodplain_statistics.py` to extract pre-calculated statistics on natural landcover within floodplains for each flowline's catchment

+Now the underlying aquatic networks are ready for the network analysis.

 Most of the data processing is performed by region group, which is one or more NHD HUC2s that flow into each other.
 This is done to reduce the number of networks connected across HUC2 boundaries that need to be merged after the analysis.